jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`no coupon`        :red:`NOT a member`    :red:`NO DISCOUNT`
   ======================  =====================  =====================

-  :green:`DISCOUNT` if the person has a :green:`coupon` AND is :red:`NOT a member`.
+  :green:`DISCOUNT` only if the person has a :green:`coupon` AND is :red:`NOT a member`.
 A coupon for people that are not members.

 * :ref:`project_first<test_project_first>`: ``return first``